cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 -   4 Only the Seller can create an auction
 -   **5:** In order to create an auction, a Seller must provide:

-the `Goods` that could be anything that can be codified as an asset, an `expirationTime` at which point the auction is over and a price to buy it immediately `buyItNowPrice`.
+The `Goods` that could be anything that can be represented as an asset, an `expirationTime` at which point the auction is over and a price at which to buy it immediately `buyItNowPrice`.

 -   8 The Seller must deposit the goods in the smart contract.
 This could, for example, a photograph.
 -   34 The real auction begins at 0, and the "first bidder" is the Seller himself.